A brief life

-The fourth Abbot Peter murder mystery was published this year: A (Very) Public School Murder.
-And February 2017 will see the publication of The Soldier, the Gaoler, the Spy and her Lover – the extraordinary story of the last year in the life of the imprisoned and philandering Charles I.
+Simon’s most recent book is an imagined life of Julian of Norwich, The Secret Testament of Julian.
+She was the first woman to write a book in English; though she’s extraordinary for other reasons as well.
+This follows the 2017 the publication of The Soldier, the Gaoler, the Spy and her Lover – the remarkable story of the last year in the life of the imprisoned, narcissistic and philandering Charles I.

-Meanwhile, wearing a different hat on his bald head, Simon looks after The Mind Clinic, which takes counselling into organisations as diverse as a recruitment agency, a school, a hospital, an IT company, a clothes retailer, a food retailer – and a cathedral.
-Our basic calling is to provide safe, confidential and insightful space for individuals or groups, because life is difficult; and sometimes it’s important not to have to edit what we say.
+Meanwhile, Simon has a proper job, as CEO of The Mind Clinic, which takes counselling into organisations as diverse as recruitment agencies, schools, hospitals, clothes retailers, food retailers – ‘we’ve even worked with a cathedral’.
+Our calling is to provide safe, confidential and insightful space for individuals, because life is difficult; and sometimes it’s important not to have to edit what we say.

-He left the store with both sadness and gratitude to risk the freelance adventure and has now been a writer, therapist and retreat giver for eight years.
-He wrote Shelf Life: How I found the meaning of life stacking shelves (Random House) followed by The Beautiful Life (Bloomsbury), now republished as The Journey Home; and The Enneagram: A private session with the world’s greatest psychologist (White Crow)
+He left the store with both sadness and gratitude to risk the freelance adventure and has now been a writer, therapist and retreat giver for eleven years.
+Various books have emerged over this time, including The Beautiful Life (Bloomsbury), now republished as The Journey Home; and The Enneagram: A private session with the world’s greatest psychologist (White Crow).

-He wrote a weekly column in the Daily Mail for four years, and was a columnist for the Church Times for the last 11 years (it started out as a six week slot).
+He wrote a weekly column in the Daily Mail for four years, and was a columnist for the Church Times for 11 years (it started out as a six week slot).

 He’s had six fascinating conversations with figures from the past: Vincent van Gogh, Jesus, Mozart, Tolstoy, Meister Eckhart and Conan Doyle.
-Each conversation is imagined but their words are not, and people have found them a unique way to get to know these famous figures, more authentic than traditional biographies.
-They’re published by White Crow Books, in the ‘Conversations with’ series.
+Each conversation is imagined, but their words are not.
+People have found them a unique way to get to know these famous figures, sometimes more authentic than traditional biographies.

 More recently, Simon’s books have included the popular One-Minute Mindfulness, published by Hay House; Solitude: recovering the power of alone, published by White Crow, Pippa’s Progress: a pilgrim’s journey to heaven, published by DLT, and One-minute Meditation, published by White Crow.

-Simon sees people one-to-one for work support, emotional support, spiritual direction and counselling.
+Simon leads retreats in various settings and works with a consortium of head teachers, providing safe space for emotional support in their demanding roles.
+Simon sees many people one-to-one for work support, spiritual direction and counselling.
 He also offers individual retreats in The Hermitage, a lovely self-contained space next to his home.

-After 30 years in London, Simon, who has two children from his first marriage, now lives with his partner in Seaford.
-He enjoys running long distances, the early morning, the changing seasons, the white cliffs, reading, football, meeting friends for a coffee or a meal, country pubs, frost on leaves, a fire in the hearth, roof tops in silhouette and swimming in both warm and chill sea – oh, loads of things, too many to mention.
-His favourite author is Hilary Mantel, favourite TV detective, Foyle, favourite TV comedy, The Office, favourite musical, Les Miserables – he has seen it five times – favourite painters JMW Turner, Caspar Friedrich and Van Gogh and favourite meal, fish and chips by the sea.
+After 30 years in London, Simon, who has two children from his first marriage, now lives with his wife in Seaford.
+He enjoys running long distances, the changing seasons, the white cliffs, the island of Rhodes, Christmas trees, reading, football, frost on leaves, roses, a fire in the hearth, roof tops in silhouette – ‘oh, loads of things, too many to mention – the grace of things!’
+His favourite author is Hilary Mantel; favourite TV detective, Foyle; favourite TV comedy, The Office; favourite musical, Les Miserables – he has seen it six times; favourite painters, JMW Turner, Caspar Friedrich and Van Gogh; and favourite meal – well, doesn’t it have to be fish and chips by the sea?